Diocese of Dresden–Meissen: The new Diocese of Meissen

 The then Cathedral of St. Peter in Bautzen, cocathedral since 1980.

 On 24 June 1921 Pope Benedict XV suppressed the Apostolic Prefecture of Lusatia to refound the Diocese of Meißen by his apostolic constitution Sollicitudo omnium ecclesiarum and the former's seat in Bautzen thus became the seat of the diocese.
-In 1743 the Holy See had established the Apostolic Vicariate in the Saxon Hereditary Lands (Apostolisches Vikariat in den Sächsischen Erblanden), seated in Dresden (and including the historic seat of Meißen), competent for the Catholic diaspora in the rest of Saxony without Lusatia and in three neighbouring principalities (Saxe-Altenburg, Reuss elder and Younger Line, which are now part of Thuringia).
+In 1743 the Holy See had established the Apostolic Vicariate in the Saxon Hereditary Lands (Apostolisches Vikariat in den Sächsischen Erblanden), seated in Dresden (and including the historic seat of Meißen), competent for the Catholic diaspora in the rest of Saxony without Lusatia and, after 1874, in three neighbouring principalities (Saxe-Altenburg, Reuss elder and Younger Line, which are now part of Thuringia).
 The vicariate was de facto united with the apostolic prefecture of Lusatia since 1846 (and before in 1831-1841), later dissolved and also its area and institutions integrated into the new Meißen diocese in 1921.

 In the years between 1945 and 1948 the number of parishioners in the Meißen diocese more than doubled because many Catholic refugees and expellees from former Eastern Germany and Czechoslovakia found refuge within its diocesan area.
 So many new parishes were established in the following years.
 Four Catholic parishes in Saxony east of the Lusatian Neisse, whose parishioners had fled or were expelled by the authorities of annexing Poland, were lost.
 On 24 January 1948 Bishop Petrus Legge conveyanced his jurisdiction for that Polish-annexed diocesan area to Karol Milik, the apostolic administrator of that part of the Breslau archdiocese outside of the Soviet Occupation Zone in Germany, which had also been annexed to Poland.
 When in 1972 Pope Paul VI reduced the diocesan area of the Archdiocese of Wrocław to Polish territory only by the apostolic constitution Vratislaviensis - Berolinensis et aliarum also the Polish-annexed Meißen diocesan area became officially a part of that archdiocese.
 The then East German part of Breslau archdiocese was disentangled by the same apostolic constitution and became the exempt new Apostolic Administration of Görlitz.